Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced individual in [Your profession] I am convinced that I would be an ideal candidate for this position.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced professional in [Your field] I am confident that I will be a great fit for this opportunity.

-Thank you for taking the time to consider my application.
+I thank you for considering my application.
 I am looking forward to getting in touch with you.

 Sincerely,